utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 ***Computer Configuration > Policies > Windows Settings > Security Settings > Windows Firewall with Advanced Security***

 Right click **Windows Firewall with Advanced Security - LDAP://...** and select **Import Policy...**.
-Import the DCs.wfw configuration file.
+Import the Isolation.wfw configuration file.

 ### What does this policy set?
 You can see there is only one setting under Connection Security Rules called **Computer and User - Request inbound and outbound**.
 Double click on this rule to open the properties and click on the *Authentication* tab.
 Notice it is configured to Request inbound and outbound, and applies to Users and Computers.
 This allows us to use inbound/outbound rules that can target specific users/groups for computers and users.
 Everything else is default.

 Close the policy window.